CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

     bash evaluate.sh agent out log 1

-The single flow result will be output at ``/starter-kit/out/$flow_number/scores.json``.
+The single traffic flow evaluation result will be output at ``/starter-kit/out/$flow_number/scores.json``.
 In final phase, your solution is evaluated every 120 seconds for scoring (i.e., metric_period=120).

 Efficient evaluation for a learning-based model